ArazTayefe/DJI-Tello-EDU_ROS2/README.md

 mocap4r2 is a ROS2 package designed to integrate motion capture systems with ROS2.
 It provides tools and nodes to interface with OptiTrack systems, allowing for real-time tracking and data integration in ROS2 applications.
 This project uses mocap4r2 to integrate OptiTrack Flex 13 cameras.

 1. Ensure your motion capture cameras are set up and calibrated correctly.
 2. Make sure that configuration file is correct.
-The server_address is the IP of the PC that runs the motion capture software and local_addresses is the IP addresses of the PC that runs the mocap4r2.
+The server_address is the IP of the PC that runs the motion capture software, and local_address is the IP addresses of the PC that runs the mocap4r2.
 3. Launch the mocap4r2 nodes to start streaming motion capture data to ROS2:
 ```
 ros2 launch mocap4r2_optitrack_driver optitrack2.launch.py